Death of a loved one

 Your loved one’s remains will need to be received in the U.S. by a licensed funeral home.
 You will need to make arrangements for receipt of the remains and provide the funeral home contact information to the Embassy.

-In the absence of a legal representative the consular officer acts as provisional conservator of the decedent’s personal effects, after receiving them from police officials, hospital authorities, tour managers, or other persons who have had temporary custody of the effects.
+In the absence of a legal representative, a consular officer will act as the provisional conservator of a U.S. decedent’s personal effects.
+Where appropriate, the consular officer will retrieve such effects from police officials, hospital authorities, tour managers, or other individuals who may have had temporary custody of such effects.

-- Mortuary Certificate issued by the Consular Section
+- Consular Report of Death, issued by the Consular Section